Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Policy and Governance/01_Awareness-of-Policies.md

 **Lecture/presentation:**

-- Provide the learners an overview of the landscape of open science and RDM policies in the local country context.
+- Provide the learners with an overview of the landscape of open science and RDM policies in the local country context.
 Outline the key stakeholders and the practices relevant to their roles.
 The resources provided help to get an overview of existing policies and their importance for building a common understanding of objectives and ways to work towards them (Resources 1&ndash;6).
 - The content should focus on giving learners an overview of national/institutional policies, and the most relevant things to consider when applying national OS and RDM policies in their own work.
 The exercise helps the learners to think about the implementation of the national policies into the institutional policies.
 The instructor can also connect how national policies rely on recommendations from the European Commission and other bodies (such as UNESCO).

 **Discussion activity:**

-- The instructor can provide the learners with the example outlined in the activity and request a discussion takes place in small groups.
+- The instructor can provide the learners with the example outlined in the activity and request a discussion take place in small groups.
+The discussion can be extended by asking learners to reflect on the benefits to researchers from thinking about DMP-relevant issues at an early stage of their research.
 - The instructor can use the case of Finland as an example (Resource 5).
 However it would be better if the local country context and the relevant policies are discussed.
 The instructor can prepare for the discussion by reviewing and using Resources 1 and 2 to help outline the key aspects to consider when researchers want to publish data and/or software.
 Activities should be tailored to whatever is most relevant in the country context.

 **Alternative activity:**